simpeter/apd/docs/lab2.md

 journaling in the vanilla version is that SSDs and HDDs are often not fast enough to provide good performance with synchronous journaling.
-Hence, another way to view the performance benefit of NVM is that the added performance can be used to provide extra features.
+Hence, another way to view the performance benefit of NVM is that the added performance can be used to provide synchronous journaling as a feature.

 Run `start_docker.sh`.
 Then, compile and start our special version of the hotel reservation app: